prezi/gradle-haxe-plugin/README.md

 ### MUnit command-line parameters

+The default runner for the MUnit tests is a custom Node.js based runner.
+To use custom node modules create a task that copies them to `${buildDir}/munit/node_modules`.
+To use the default browser-based testing use the `-Pmunit.usebrowser` flag.

 You can pass some command-line parameters to Gradle so that it will pass some to MUnit:

 * `-Pmunit.browser=<browser>` -- adds `-browser <browser>`